iwatakeshi/sakura/README.md

   push(child: Node): number;

   /**
-   * Removes the last child from an array and returns it.
+   * Removes the last child of the node and returns it.
    */
   pop(): Maybe<Node>;